How to Choose the Right Course Topic and Target Audience

 A major error people make when creating courses is that they create a course based on what they would like to educate people on rather than solving their problems.
 Looking for the pain points that consumers are currently facing will be a much better area to start rather than starting with an interesting topic & trying to solve the problems later.
 The best way to figure out what issues potential consumers are currently facing is to:

-• Collect data: Creating a form or survey is a very good way to get concrete data on what exactly people need to be solved in their lives as it’s coming directly from the source.
+• Collect data: Creating a form or survey is a good way to get concrete data on what people need to solve in their lives, as it comes directly from the source.

 Mapping Out The Content

 You have brainstormed ideas for your course, you’ve figured out who your target audience is, and you’ve done your research on how to solve consumer problems – what’s next?
 Putting all your ideas together in one place is the best way to properly formulate this course.
-Setting up a spreadsheet or document where all this information is stored will provide you with a mind map of what your course is about, who it’s for, what problems you are solving, and what knowledge you are providing.
-Once you have a visual tool to show all your ideas together, you can then take these documents and officially start the outline of your course!
+Setting up a spreadsheet or document where all this information is stored will provide you with a mind map of your course, who it’s for, what problems you are solving, and what knowledge you are providing.
+Once you have a visual tool to show all your ideas together, you can take these documents and officially start your course outline!

 Conclusion

 Online course creation is a time-consuming process.
-It takes time to conduct market research, collect data, brainstorm, and strategize.
+Conducting market research, collecting data, brainstorming, and strategizing takes time.
 Throughout this process, take your time.
 Offering a quality product is way more valuable to consumers than providing a number of products.
-Be patient, apply these tools to your process, and watch how your small idea will blossom into a full blown online course.
+Be patient, apply these tools to your process, and watch how your small idea will blossom into a full-blown online course.